joostdecock/site/_posts/2017-06-16-privacy-choices.md

 ---
 layout: blog
-title: The choices I've made to protect your privacy.
-Or why you won't be getting any cookies.
+title: "The choices I've made to protect your privacy.
+Or why you won't be getting any cookies."
-linktitle: Choices regarding privacy
+linktitle: "Choices regarding privacy"
 img: fence.jpg
 caption: "Picture by <a href='https://pixabay.com/en/users/herbert2512-2929941/' target='_BLANK' rel='nofollow'>Herbert</a>"
 author: joostdecock